Le Médecin malgré lui: Synopsis

-Sganarelle, a poor woodcutter, makes life a living hell for his wife and family by spending what little he earns on food and drink.
+Sganarelle, a poor woodcutter, makes life a living hell for his wife and family by spending what little he earns on food and drink for himself.
 As the play opens, he is seen arguing with and eventually beating his wife, Martine, who then decides to take revenge.
 As she is plotting, she hears two passing servants of a rich man mention their frustration at being unable to find a doctor who can cure their master's daughter's mysterious illness.
 She convinces the two that her husband is an eccentric but brilliant doctor, whom they must beat into admitting his identity.
 The servants find Sganarelle cutting wood and drinking in the woods nearby and beat him until he finally admits to being a doctor.

 The servants take him to meet their master, Geronte, and his daughter Lucinde who has become mysteriously mute.
 Sganarelle spends his first session with her frantically trying to pass as a real doctor, mainly out of fear of being beaten again.
 When he sees how much Geronte is willing to pay him, however, he decides to give up woodcutting and remain a "doctor" for the rest of his life.

 Eventually Sganarelle discovers that his patient is in fact only pretending to be ill, because she is betrothed to a rich man whom she does not love.
 Farcical comedy ensues, climaxing with Sganarelle being discovered and almost executed.
 The play ends with a classical moment of deus ex machina; with Lucinde's love, Geronte's wishes, and Sganarelle's fate being neatly and happily resolved.

 Sganarelle's monologue

-Much of the play consists of Sganarelle's boastful comic monologues.
-Below is a translation of Sganarelle's most famous speech, which is considered one of the funniest in French theatre:
+Below is Charles Heron Wall’s 1898 translation of Sganarelle's famous speech:

 Adaptations

-Molière's play was adapted by Henry Fielding as The Mock Doctor, and Charles Gounod wrote an opera based on the play, also entitled Le médecin malgré lui.
+Molière's play was adapted by Henry Fielding as The Mock Doctor, and Charles Gounod wrote an opera using a libretto by Jules Barbier and Michel Carré closely based on the play, also entitled Le médecin malgré lui and using Molière words in places.

-An hour-long radio adaptation of the play by Ernest Kinoy was performed on the NBC Theatre on June 25, 1950.
-Another hour-long radio adaptation was broadcast on the Lux Summer Theatre on July 13, 1953.
+An hour-long radio adaptation of the play by Ernest Kinoy was performed on the NBC Theatre on 25 June 1950.
+Another hour-long radio adaptation was broadcast on the Lux Summer Theatre on 13 July 1953.